 I teach a graduate class in data analysis, and we are going to critically assess a few papers in our last seminar of the year.
 I thought a good starting point would have been my own work, since there are myriad flaws in most studies I’ve done.
-But then I stumbled on the recently published on the topic of perception and immigration.
+But then I stumbled on a recently published paper on the topic of perception and immigration.
 I decided that his paper would make a much more interesting example for discussion and illustration.

 Noah Carl, a graduate student in the UK, published a paper titled “Net opposition to immigrants of different nationalities correlates strongly with their arrest rates in the UK“.
 I was struck by a combination of 1) how bad the paper is and 2) the potential impact of the results on public perception and policy.
 Nobody is perfect, so it’s reasonable to be at least somewhat forgiving of bad research, especially of early career scholars.
 However, given the ease with which debates about immigration can be hijacked by misinformation, accusation and racism, I think academics should ensure that their contribution to the debate is beyond reproach (or at least close to it).